dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 After filling those out, it's just a matter of adding CSS or filling in SVG attributes to color the graph the way you want it to look.

 At the very end of each created element, I like to add `.attr("class", "class-name")` to reference a CSS class and do the styling within the CSS style.

-I will write about CSS practices in another post, since that is an entire topic I can write about for days.
+I'll have to write about CSS practices in another post, since that is an entire topic I can write about for days.

-Other than that, here is the final result using two different scales:
+Other than that, here is the final result using two different scales.

-### Using `.scaleLinear()`
+This example uses `.scaleLinear()`:

 [![05]](http://blockbuilder.org/danaoira/cb7faa4758a0e9525c7b07c3154df22c)

-### Using `.scaleLog()`
+This example uses `.scaleLog()`: Note the x-axis ticks in exponential form.
+That wouldn't be helpful for understanding the per capita income value, but the graph is significantly different from the linear scale.

 [![06]](http://blockbuilder.org/danaoira/cb7faa4758a0e9525c7b07c3154df22c)